meysamraz/Differential-Games-Drone-Swarm/README.md

 Startup sequence (automated):
 1. Gazebo loads with the drone world
 2. Drones spawn staggered (1.2 s apart) from scattered positions
-3. Controllers start at t = 8 s - drones converge to triangle formation
+3. Controllers start at t = 8 s; drones converge to triangle formation
 4. Formation UI and Cost Plotter open at t = 13 s

 **Manual commands** (alternative to the UI):